Israel025/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 ** The 6-print_line.c function program draws a straight line in the terminal.only using _putchar function to print.
 Where n is the number of times the character _ would be printed.
 The line should end with a \n and If n is 0 or less, the function only prints \n.

-** The 6-print_line.c function program draws a diagonal line on the terminal.only using _putchar function to print.
+** The 7-print_diagonal.c function program draws a diagonal line on the terminal.only using _putchar function to print.
 Where n is the number of times the character \ would be printed.
 The line should end with a \n and If n is 0 or less, the function only prints \n.

+** The 8-print_square.c function program prints a square on the terminal.only using _putchar function to print.
+Where size is the size of the square.
+The line should end with a \n and If size is 0 or less, the function only prints \n.